hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 *T﻿he above figure display the name and the machine-instance id so that you can manipulate the machine's state.*

 To control cost, I used the API `POST {baseUrl}/virtualization/v1beta1/csp-machine-instances/{vmId}/power-off` to power off the virtual-machine instance in the AWS account.
 Lastly, I invoked another API `DEL {baseUrl}/virtualization/v1beta1/csp-machine-instances/{vmId}` to terminate that virtual machine and retire it (delete) from the inventory of EC2.
 Just like any invocation of POST API, the invocation of DEL method was asynchronously executed.
-Hence the same strategy of using the async-operation API applies.
+Hence the same strategy of using the `GET async-operations` API applies.
 Finally, the result of the execution will be returned as part of the response API from async-operation indicated that VM that I had created recently has already been terminated, as shown below.

 ```json
 {